-A two player, head-to-head poker contest for your Android device that enables players to bet and win Ether (ETH).
+A two player, head-to-head poker contest for your Chrome browser or Android device that enables players to bet and win Ether (ETH).

-Uncle Finney’s Poker is a head-to-head, two player poker game for your Android device.
+Uncle Finney’s Poker is a head-to-head, two player poker game for your Chrome browser or Android device.
 Unlike many other poker apps, Uncle Finney’s Poker doesn’t deal in fake coins that have no real value.
 Instead, players bet, win and lose Ether (ETH), an exciting cryptocurrency that has real world value.

 Uncle Finney’s Poker is NOT an online casino!
 You don’t need to buy chips, open an account, or entrust a 3rd party with your money.
 Uncle Finney’s Poker does not hold your bets or take a ‘house cut’.
 Instead, bets are deposited, held and paid to the winner by an independent Ethereum smart-contract that charges a tiny escrow fee.
 What the heck is a smart contract?
 What the heck is Ethereum?
 What on Earth is a cryptocurrency?
 Read on…

-If you have a QR reader on your phone, then you can scan this QR code:
+To download the app to your Android device: If you have a QR reader on your device, then you can scan this QR code:

 If you do not have a QR reader, we recommend an app callled Barcode Scanner, the official app of the ZXing project.
 You can get Barcode Scanner directly from your device from the Google Play Store.